 Paul Cezanne was widely misunderstood by his contemporaries.
-This shy man, who was a precursor of Cubism and Fauvism, loved to paint fruits (in art history called “still lifes”).
-This is all we know about Cezanne and his fruits:
+This shy man, who was a precursor of Cubism and Fauvism, loved to paint fruit (in art history called “still lifes”).
+This is all we know about Cezanne’s fruit:

-These Apples are among his early works.
-They look quite real- it changed later.
+These Apples are among his early work.
+They look quite real – this will change later.

-Cézanne’s works are both traditional and modern.
-His fruits became quite abstract with time – later they were just splotch of color enclosed by a line.
-Like here, they don’t have any purpose except of being decorative objects.
+His works are both traditional and modern.
+Cezanne’s fruit became quite abstract with time – later they were just splotch of color enclosed by a line.
+Like here, they don’t have any purpose except being decorative objects.

-Though a precursor of Cubism, Cezanne often created an illusion of depth – like on this painting, with the curtain at the back and these white sheets in the front.
+Though a precursor of Cubism, Cezanne often created an illusion of depth – like in this painting, with the curtain at the back and the white sheets in the front.

 Here we can see the beginning of a new system of representation, one that Cézanne would subsequently develop, and that would open the way to Cubism.
-Whereas the fruits on the table are shown frontally, the perspective of the table is much more raked: in the same composition, the objects are painted from several different viewpoints.
+While the fruit on the table is shown frontally, the perspective of the table is much more raked: in the same composition, the objects are painted from several different viewpoints.